careerfairy/web/packages/firebase-scripts/README.md

 npm run script -w @careerfairy/firebase-scripts -- scriptPath=./scripts/saveFieldOfStudyMappingsToJson
 ```

+#### What it does:

 The script will then create a JSON file in the `packages/firebase-scripts/data` folder with the
 name `fieldOfStudyMapping.json`
 containing the mapping between the legacy field of study names and the new field of study IDs.
+That will be
+used by the migration scripts